Southern Pantanal and Emas National Park

-On this tour we travel the entire length of the Transpantaniera, the only access road into the Northern Pantanal.
-The Transpantaniera is only 145 km long, but it crosses more than 100 wooden bridges, taking us into one of the most remote and wildlife-rich areas of the world.
-The region is one of the best places in South America to see Jaguar.
-Mainly nocturnal, this elusive predator can sometimes be seen during the day when we explore by boat along isolated rivers and streams.
-Other mammals that we are likely to see on our boat trips are Giant Otter, Neotropical River Otter, Marsh Deer, Black and Gold Howler Monkey and the ubiquitous Capybara.
-On the road and at lodges we expect to see Giant Anteater, Yellow Armadillo, Brown Capuchin Monkey, Pantanal (Silvery) Marmoset, White-lipped and Collared Peccaries, Crab-eating Fox, Crab-eating Raccoon, and Gray Brocket Deer.
-We have a very good chance of seeing Ocelot and Brazilian Tapir, two endangered species, during night drives.
-We will see numerous water birds, raptors, macaws and many other parrot species, inlcuding the incredible Hyacinth Macaw.
+One of the focal points of this tour is a visit to the Giant Armadillo project, where radio-collared individuals are studied.
+We will have a good chance to see this elusive species as we can wait at a burrow for it to emerge at dusk.
+Other mammals that we are likely to see on our land safaris and boat trips are Giant Otter, Neotropical River Otter, Marsh Deer, Black and Gold Howler Monkey and the ubiquitous Capybara.
+We can also see Giant Anteater, Yellow Armadillo, Brown Capuchin Monkey, White-lipped and Collared Peccaries, Crab-eating Fox, Crab-eating Raccoon, and Gray Brocket Deer.
+We have a chance of seeing Ocelot and Brazilian Tapir, and possibly Jaguar, during night drives.
+We will see numerous water birds, raptors, macaws and many other parrot species, including the incredible Hyacinth Macaw.
 This is a prime area for wildlife photography.
-We stay at three different lodges, each with special wildlife opportunities, as we make our way slowly down and back up the famous Transpantaniera.
+In addition to the lodge where the Giant Armadillo occurs, we also stay at another wonderful pousada, and each place has special wildlife opportunities.

 Please join me and excellent bilingual Brazilian guide Regina Ribeiro on this great Brazilian adventure with outstanding wildlife views and photographic opportunities.
-For more information please email fiona.reid at xplornet.com.
+For more information please email fiona.reid7243 at gmail.com